nicko-winner/docs-aws/docs/user-management-and-perms/index.rst

 - ``Admin`` rights to all Fanatical Support for AWS features on all AWS accounts.
 - ``Admin`` rights to the Rackspace Billing and Payments portal.
-- Ability to add additional AWS accounts for Rackspace to manage.
+- Ability to add additional AWS, Microst Azure, GCP, VMware accounts for Rackspace to manage.
 - Ability to create and delete users on the Rackspace account and manage their permissions for each AWS account.
 - Ability to make other users Account Administrators.
-- Ability to reassign Account Owner status
+- Ability to reassign Account Owner status.
 - Ability to configure Rackspace account-wide setting, including enabling multi-factor authentication, configuring session duration, and so on.
 - Ability to cancel the Rackspace account.